 The decoder plug-ins should be able to share a single I/O stream when detecting compatibility.
 Furthermore extended attributes and file extensions can improve the selectivity for file system objects and MIME types for internet objects.

-configuration dialog.
-From the users point of view it is not obvious
+dialog.
+From the users point of view it is not obvious where to seek

 A flexible GUI interface should enable plug-ins to subclass the PM123 GUI and extend configuration dialogs as well as menus or drag and drop.

 FFT-Convolution, improved filter kernel design

 |The FFT convolution is many times faster than any hand-optimized

 MMX code.
 So using FFT convolution is the prerequisite to use

 larger, more accurate filter kernels.

 The original kernel design function created FIR kernels with very bad locality and unreasonable sharp transitions at high frequencies.
 Furthermore low frequencies are processed very poorly even at the maximum FIR order.

 The new implementation cures most of the problems and allows 3 times larger filter kernels (due to the FFT convolution).

 included in PM123 1.32